John Swinton (journalist): Later life

 Swinton returned to paid journalism working for others, continuing to maintain a high public profile as an orator on the labor question.

-Swinton ran as the candidate for the Progressive Labor Party in 1887 for the New York State Senate in the state's 7th district.
+In 1886, Swinton joined the United Labor Party and supported Henry George for mayor of New York City.
+Following a split between the Georgists and Socialists, Swinton was nominated by the Progressive Labor Party to run for Secretary of State in 1887 against the United Labor candidate (once again Henry George), but declined the nomination and subsequently ran as the Progressive Labor Party's candidate for New York's 7th State Senate district.
 Swinton made a serious effort to win election in this campaign and received a substantial vote, but was ultimately defeated.

 In 1892, Swinton returned to his former position on the editorial staff of the New York Sun, writing editorials for that publication.
 He would remain at that position until 1897.

 Death and legacy

 In 1899, Swinton lost his eyesight, but did his best to remain active as a writer despite this handicap.

 Swinton died in Brooklyn Heights, New York on December 15, 1901, just three days after his 72nd birthday.
 He was buried at Green-Wood Cemetery in Brooklyn, New York, beneath a monument erected by local trade unionists.